-- The Educator who is the first to become aware that a child is missing will immediately alert the rest of the education team in the room/location. - One Educator will leave the room/immediate location to explore nearby areas to which the child may have wandered.

-- One Educator will immediately call the Supervisor or, if the supervisor is not available, another staff person in the building to enlist their help in searching.
+- The Educator who is the first to become aware that a child is missing will immediately alert the rest of the education team in the room/location. - One Educator will leave the room/immediate location to explore nearby areas to which the child may have wandered. - One Educator will immediately call the Supervisor or, if the supervisor is not available, another staff person in the building to enlist their help in searching.
 All available office workers should stop their work and assist in the search for the child. - If a third Educator is present, that person should primarily engage the children who are present, to keep them occupied and calm. - If the child is not found within a brief period (no longer than several minutes), the police and the family must be informed. - Such incidents result in reports to and investigations by the Department of Children and Families (DCF) and the Department of Early Education and Care (EEC).
-HS & ELP must also report such incidents to the Office of Head Start.
-Staff members must cooperate with all such investigations.
+The Program Director or designee reports, as appropriate, to the responsible HHS official immediately but no later than 7 calendar days following the incident, or as soon as practical, related to significant incidents affecting the health and safety of program participants. - Staff members must cooperate with all such investigations.